Sustainable Development Goals (SDGs) Data | Worldwide Public Companies ESG data | Datacie ESG

 Data providers and vendors listed on Datarade sell ESG Data products and samples.
 Popular ESG Data products and datasets available on our platform are Sustainable Development Goals (SDGs) Data | Worldwide Public Companies ESG data | Datacie ESG by Datacie, DataSpark SFDR ESG Portfolio Reporting | Complete Regulatory & Data Package 🌱 by DataSpark, and ESGAnalytics AI Gender Gap by Sector and Business by ESG Analytics Ai.

 You can get ESG Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical ESG Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time ESG Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to ESG Data?

 ESG Data is similar to Stock Market Data, Alternative Data, Merger & Acquisition Data, Proprietary Market Data, and Commodity Data.
-These data categories are commonly used for Investing and ESG Data analytics.
+These data categories are commonly used for Investing and Risk Management.